Nathaniel-Slyte/IRM_Courses/OS_And_Programming/README.md

 >
 > https://www.youtube.com/watch?v=e7BufAVwDiM

-For C and Python, you have plenty tutorials only, from Open Classroom to Tutorials Point, However they sometimes don't cover all the essentials, and to be on the same page I'll link you:
+For C and Python, you have plenty tutorials online, from Open Classroom to Tutorials Point, However they sometimes don't cover all the essentials, and to be on the same page I'll link you:

 > C/Python by freeCodeCamp.
 Very in-depth, they sometimes spend too much time on some details but are very good.
 (If you end up skipping things, please look the "pointers" part)
 >